decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 ## Using the Ethereum test network

-While testing your scene, to avoid transferring real MANA currency, you can use the _Ethereum Sepolia test network_ and transfer fake MANA instead.
+While testing your scene, to avoid transferring real MANA or other currencies, you can use the _Ethereum Sepolia test network_ and transfer fake testnet MANA instead.

 To use the test network you must set your Metamask Chrome extension to use the _Sepolia test network_ instead of _Main network_.